graphile/crystal/docs/library.md

   - `graphiqlRoute`: The endpoint the GraphiQL query interface will listen on (**NOTE:** GraphiQL will not be enabled unless the `graphiql` option is set to `true`).
 Defaults to `/graphiql`.
   - `pgDefaultRole`: The default Postgres role to use.
 If no role was provided in a provided JWT token, this role will be used.
   - `jwtSecret`: The secret for your JSON web tokens.
 This will be used to verify tokens in the `Authorization` header, and signing JWT tokens you return in procedures.
-  - `jwtPGTypeIdentifier`: The Postgres type identifier for the compound type which will be signed as a JWT token if ever found as the return type of a procedure.
+  - `jwtPgTypeIdentifier`: The Postgres type identifier for the compound type which will be signed as a JWT token if ever found as the return type of a procedure.
 Can be of the form: `my_schema.my_type`.
 You may use quotes as needed: `"my-special-schema".my_type`.
   - `disableQueryLog`: Turns off GraphQL query logging.
 By default PostGraphQL will log every GraphQL query it processes along with some other information.
 Set this to `true` to disable that feature.
   - `enableCors`: Enables some generous CORS settings for the GraphQL endpoint.
 There are some costs associated when enabling this, if at all possible try to put your API behind a reverse proxy.